 The interface may look different to its Android counterparts, but the iPhone offers a similar service with the same kind of choices.

-To change the way subtitles are presented tap the option below the ‘Closed Captions +SDH’ toggle.
-On the next screen select ‘Create New Style’.
-This is where you can select, font, style, and size.
+You can select font, style and size.
 You can also make other choices such as the colour of the text, or the colour of the box it comes in.

 It is important to mention that after you have enabled subtitles in the handset’s settings you may still need to select the captions or subtitle option within a chosen app.